vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/06_paradevatApAramArthyAdhikAraH.md

 86 CHAPTER

-“Io all beings, gods, men and animals, all that is masculine is Bhagavan, Hari, and all that is feminine is Laksbmi, O Maitreya, and there is no one other than they," Tbis sage, Parasara, obtained the knowledge concerning the Supreme Deity by the grace of Pulastya and Vasishta who gave him this boop :-"You will" understand the truth about the Supreme Deity."
+“Io all beings, gods, men and animals, all that is masculine is Bhagavan, Hari, and all that is feminine is Laksbmi, O Maitreya, and there is no one other than they," Tbis sage, Parāśara, obtained the knowledge concerning the Supreme Deity by the grace of Pulastya and Vasishta who gave him this boop :-"You will" understand the truth about the Supreme Deity."
 "What Was?" said to you by Pulastya will certainly become true."
-Our great Acharya, Sri Yamunamudi, also speaks of Parasara with the greatest regard in 'I bow to Parasara, the best of sages."
+Our great Acharya, Sri Yamunamudi, also speaks of Parāśara with the greatest regard in 'I bow to Parāśara, the best of sages."
 And Nammāḻvār, who received the gift of knowledge free from all delusion and bhakti from Bhagavan and who occupies the highest place in the line of those who have performed prapatti, has stated the same truth (namely, that Lakṣmī should also be considered along with Bhagavad as our refuge and our goal): "You have 78 epabled me to have a vision of Thyself and Thy consort (Lakṣmī) with the sbining bracelets, standing together."

 We bave already stated all that should be said in this connec tion in our commentary on The Four Slokas (of Yamunācārya) with a refutation of the views of opponents and refer the reader to the same.

 TAMIL VERSE:

 Our Acharyas have proclaiped, in so uncertain terms, that our eternal Lord with His Consort seated on the lotus is the Supreme Deity, so that disputants, proud of their knowledge of reasoning and argumentation, may not, each according to his own will, declare that the ultimate cause is this or that (Brahma, Rudra or Indra) thus causing dread to the Vedas\* and trepidation to all devotees.
-74. Viṣṇu Purana: 1 - 8-35
+74. Viṣṇu Purāṇa: 1 - 8-35

-77. Alavandar Stotram: 4 75.
-Viṣṇupurana: 1-1-26
+77. Aḷavandār Stotram: 4 75.
+Viṣṇupurāṇa: 1-1-26

 78. Tiruvoymozhi: 4-9.
 10 76.
 Ibid: 1-1-28